 Similarly, it could be a costly mistake for individuals and families impacted by a disabling disease or condition who have not done any advance planning to continue to do nothing because they labor under the false premise that if they do not have a 60 month head-start, they are out of luck.

-In conclusion, asset protection in the context of Medicaid is extremely fact-specific.
+Asset protection in the context of Medicaid is extremely fact-specific.
 The only way that an individual or family can determine whether any viable asset protection techniques exist for a particular individual or family is by consulting an attorney such as John J. Ross, Esq. requisite experience who, upon reviewing appropriate personal and financial information, can present sheltering options that are truly available to that individual or family.

 In many cases, the answer is no.